zerjens/fc4-framework/methodology/toolset.md

 So fc4-tool processes the YAML: cleans it up, applies a stable sort to all properties, removes empty properties, etc — so as to ensure that the changes applied in each revision are very small and specific and all extraneous changes are filtered out.
 This will hopefully enable effective peer review of revisions to the diagrams.

+fc4-tool also:

-fc4-tool also “snaps” the elements and vertices in a diagram to a virtual grid.
+* “Snaps” the elements and vertices in a diagram to a virtual grid
+* Renders diagrams

-The functionality of fc4-tool may expand over time to include additional features to assist with authoring and maintaining FC4 diagrams.
+The functionality of fc4-tool will expand over time to include additional features to assist with authoring and maintaining FC4 diagrams.

 ----